California Road Trips –

-When driving to the Santa Ynez Valley from Southern California you have two choices; take the mountain route up Highway 154 when you get to Northern Santa Barbara, arriving in the township of Santa Ynez; or stay on Highway 101 up the coast, arriving in Buellton, or Los Olivos a little further, or Los Alamos a little further still.
+When taking a scenic road trip drive to the Santa Ynez Valley from Southern California you have two choices.
+Take the mountain route up Highway 154 when you get to Northern Santa Barbara, arriving in the township of Santa Ynez; or stay on Highway 101 up the coast, arriving in Buellton, or Los Olivos a little further, or Los Alamos a little further still.
 Both drives are spectacular.

 The mountain route is shorter but speed limits are slower.
 The beauty of the Santa Ynez Mountains with Santa Barbara sprawled out below is breathtaking, and once you go over the peak and start heading down into the valley, you are instantly taken away from the coast and immersed in mountain and valley beauty.